 1 cup of cooked long grain rice

 Cabbage – Cut the core out of the center of the cabbage.
 Place in at least a 7 Qt. pot half full of boiling water with the core side up.
-Boil 3 – 5 minutes and then gently remove the first of three or four leaves with tongs and place on a tray, keep doing this until you have peeled all the biggest usable leaves and that the leaves are cooked but firm enough to roll.
+Boil a couple of minutes and then gently remove the first of three or four leaves with tongs and place on a tray, keep doing this until you have peeled all the biggest usable leaves and that the leaves are cooked but firm enough to roll.
 Remove the small remaining cabbage and return the leaves back in 3 to 4 at a time and boil another 30 seconds or so.
 Set aside to cool.
-With a knife slice the main part of the rib out to of the cabbage leaf to make the leaf flexible.
+With a knife slice the top main part of the rib off of the cabbage leaf to make the leaf flexible.

-Filling – Mix the rice, ground meat, onions, green bell, celery, egg, salt and pepper.
-I mixed it in a KitchenAid 4 minutes on the stir setting with the mixing blade.
+Filling – Mix the rice, ground meat, bread crumbs, mirepoix, celery, salt, gelatin and pepper.
+I mixed it in a KitchenAid 3 minutes on stir setting with the mixing blade.
 Spoon ~ a third cup of filling and make a cylindrical meatball and place in a cabbage leaf.
-Fold the top over then the sides and roll the cabbage and place in a 13×9 dish.
+Fold the top over tight then the sides and roll the cabbage and place in a 13×9 dish.

-Cooking – Add 1/4 inch water to the bottom of the pan.
-Cook covered on 350° in the oven for 90 minutes.
+Cooking – Add the rolls in the pan.
+Cover with the rest of the sauce and a couple of cabbage leaves.
+Cook covered on 325° in the oven for 60 minutes.
 The idea is to cover the rolls so that they steam in the oven making the cabbage very tender and easy to cut with a fork.
-When serving add more tomato sauce from the pot.
+Check the rolls to make sure the cabbage is cooked.
+Remove the rolls into a cover cookware bowl.